JochemTolsma/homepage/content/courses/_index.md

 3. Research skills: you will be able to apply a social network perspective in social science research.
 This encompasses being able to deduce relevant and new social network hypotheses from existing theories and being able to test these hypotheses with different social network analysis techniques.

 ## Structure
-This course is structured along three different dimensions: (1) the type of Social Network; (2) causes versus consequences of social networks; (3) theoretical versus methodological implications of a social network perspective.
+This course is structured along three different dimensions: (1) the type of Social Network; (2) causes versus consequences of social networks; (3) theoretical versus methodological implications of applying a social network perspective.

 **Table: structure of the course Social Networks 2020**